Pierre Bernard (yogi): Biography

 In 1910, two teenage girls, Zella Hopp and Gertrude Leo, feeling that he had taken too much psychic control over their lives, had him charged with kidnapping (alleging that Leo had been prevented three times from leaving the institute) and briefly imprisoned.
 Hopp reported that, for a pre-induction, Bernard had her strip and placed his hand upon her left breast, explaining that he was testing her heartbeat.
 "I cannot tell you how Bernard got his control over me or how he gets it over other people.
 He is the most wonderful man in the world.
 No women seem able to resist him....
 He had promised to marry me many times.
 But when he began the same thing with my little sister [Mary, age sixteen] I decided I would expose the whole matter.
 If it had only been myself I wouldn't have done it for the whole world."
 Three months later, the charges were dropped.

-He remained popular with upper middle class women and the high society of New York throughout the 1920s and 30s.
-He married Blanche de Vries, who taught yoga in New York into her eighties, combining yoga with Eastern-inspired sensual dance and contributing to a shift in attitudes about women's autonomy and sexuality.
-Historian of religion Robert C. Fuller, has commented that Bernard's "sexual teachings generated such scandal that he was eventually forced to discontinue his public promulgation of Tantrism.
+He remained popular with upper-middle class women and the high society of New York throughout the 1920s and 30s.
+He married Blanche de Vries, who taught yoga in New York into her eighties; combining yoga with "Eastern-inspired" sensual dance and contributing to a shift in attitudes about women's autonomy and sexuality.
+Historian of religion Robert C. Fuller has commented that Bernard's "sexual teachings generated such scandal that he was eventually forced to discontinue his public promulgation of Tantrism.
 Yet by this time Bernard had succeeded in making lasting contributions to the history of American alternative spirituality."
-In his The Story of Yoga, the cultural historian Alistair Shearer acknowledges Bernard's importance, but states that he gave yoga a bad reputation, calling him a "roguey yogi".
+In his The Story of Yoga, the cultural historian Alistair Shearer acknowledges Bernard's importance but states that he gave yoga a bad reputation and called him a "roguey yogi".

 Bernard trained boxer Lou Nova in yoga.
 Bernard was involved with more conventional businesses, including baseball stadiums, dog tracks, an airport, and became president of the State Bank of Pearl River in 1931.

 Lecturers at the Clarkstown Country Club included Ruth Fuller Everett and Leopold Stokowski.
 One of Bernard's students was Ida Rolf.
-Scholars from across the US visited Bernard's library, said to have been the best Sanskrit collection in the country and to contain some 7000 volumes of philosophy, ethics, psychology, education, metaphysics, and related material on physiology and medicine, to do research.
+Scholars from across the United States visited Bernard's library; it was said to have been the best Sanskrit collection in the country and to contain some 7000 volumes of philosophy, ethics, psychology, education, metaphysics, and related material on physiology and medicine.

+Bernard died on September 27, 1955 at French Hospital in New York.

 Family

 He was uncle of Theos Bernard, an American scholar of religion, explorer and famous practitioner of Hatha Yoga and Tibetan Buddhism.

-His half-sister Ora Ray Baker (Ameena Begum) married Inayat Khan after they met in 1912 at Bernard's Sanskrit College, and she subsequently became the mother of Sufi teacher Pir Vilayat Inayat Khan (1916–2004), World War II spy Noor-un-Nissa Inayat Khan (1914–1944), Hidayat Inayat Khan (1917–2016) and Khair-un-Nisa (Claire) (1919–2011).
+His half-sister Ora Ray Baker (Ameena Begum) married Inayat Khan after they met in 1912 at Bernard's Sanskrit College.
+Bernard adamantly opposed the match and Ora literally ran away from home to be with Inayat Khan, showing-up unannounced on his doorstep in London.
+She subsequently became the mother of Sufi teacher Pir Vilayat Inayat Khan (1916–2004), World War II spy Noor-un-Nissa Inayat Khan (1914–1944), Hidayat Inayat Khan (1917–2016) and Khair-un-Nisa (Claire) (1919–2011).